adamhadani/django-skeleton-templates/README.md

-# adamhadani-django-templates
+# django-skeleton-templates

-Re-useable Django project / app templates
+Reusable Django skeleton project / app  templates

 Since Django 1.4, you can now define templates for creating new projects / apps when running 'startproject' and 'startapp', e.g: